twitocode/Tantalum/content/Projects/PathWeave (McMaster AI Course Scheduler).md

 # Solution
 PathWeave asks the student some questions such as what they want to do in the future, if the student has a job, current program and year, where they live (or general area haven't decided) and then generates multiple program schedules.
 These schedules are ranked based off of walking distance in-between classes, rate my professor scores to see if the class is worthwhile to go to. live data class data will be webscrapped.

+## Possible features to add in the future
+- Winter routes (the least amount of snow based on weather data or where is often cleaned up by snow crews)

 # Stack
 ## Frontend
 - NextJS